 Tim Seibles is the author of five books of poetry, including Hammerlock, Body Moves, Hurdy-Gurdy, Buffalo Head Solos, and his most recent collection, Fast Animal forthcoming in spring 2012.
 He is also the author of two chapbooks, Kerosene and Ten Miles an Hour.
 He has received many honors, including the Theodore Roethke Memorial Poetry Prize, an Open Voice Award, and fellowships from the National Endowment for the Arts and the Provincetown Fine Arts Work Center.
 His widely anthologized poems have appeared in such journals as Callaloo, Ploughshares, The Kenyon Review and Black American Literary Forum.
 He teaches in the English Department and M.F.A.
 Writing Program of Old Dominion University.

 Patricia Smith has published six collections of poetry, most recently, Shoulda Been Jimi Savannah (Coffee House Press), an exploration of the second wave of the Great Migration, described by Sapphire as "a stunning and transcendent work of art."
 Her earlier collection, Blood Dazzler (Coffee House Press) was a finalist for the 2008 National Book Award, and Teahouse of the Almighty was a National Poetry Series selection and recipient of the first Hurston/Wright Award in Poetry.
 Additional honors include a 2014 John Simon Guggenheim Memorial Foundation Fellowship for poetry, a Pushcart Prize, the Carl Sandburg Award and induction into the National Literary Hall of Fame for Writers of African Descent.
 Ms. Smith is a four-time National Poetry Slam individual champion, has been featured on HBO's Def Poetry Jam, and has written and performed three one-woman plays, one of which was produced by Derek Walcott’s Trinidad Theater Workshop.
-A Cave Canem faculty member, she is a professor at the City University of New York/College of Staten Island, and teaches in the Stonecoast MFA program at the University of Southern Maine.
+She is a professor at the City University of New York/College of Staten Island and teaches in the Stonecoast MFA program at the University of Southern Maine.